 So afraid, people stayed away, and kept their kids away.
 But kids often have a mean streak, and they still found ways to taunt and torment.

 So her parents locked Adelina up in the castle, for safe-keeping.
-With ever-present shadows at her side.
-Two guards, Domenico and Ruggero, set to watch over and protect her.
+With two ever-present shadows at her side.
+Domenico and Ruggero, guards set to watch over and protect her.
 Who sometimes came to life, playing with the forlorn girl, whom they’d come to love.

 For Adelina was a sweet child, caring and thoughtful.
 Perhaps she hoped to counteract all the world’s meanness with her own goodness and loving kindness.
 And all who knew her grew to love her.